Date : October 10, 2019

 The tour visited the Shiinamachi Children’s Cafeteria, operated by the NPO Toshima Children Wakuwaku Network.
-The journalists heard from Wakuwaku’s secretary general, Ms. Keiko Amano, about the four children’s cafeterias Wakuwaku operates in Toshima Ward, and saw the cafeteria which had many users.
+The journalists heard from Wakuwaku’s secretary general, Ms. Keiko Amano, about the four children’s cafeterias Wakuwaku operates in Toshima City, and saw the cafeteria which had many users.
 The journalists individually interviewed some of the children and adults using the cafeteria, and afterwards commented that it was a valuable opportunity to hear directly from local residents.

 ◆Below is some of the reporting based on this tour.

 October 16 "[특파원리포트]'소멸 경고장'받은 日도시마구… 인구유입책 5년 절반의 성공"